Aramco hydrocarbon journey: Pipelines

 Hydrocarbons on the move

 Aramco uses a vast pipelines network to transport hydrocarbons from place to place.
-They connect the company’s products to multiple facilities for processing or refining, and to domestic customers, or export terminals.
+They connect the company’s products to multiple facilities for processing or refining, as well as to domestic customers, or export terminals.

 It is a decades-old business practice for Aramco to use detection and preventative maintenance to uphold pipeline integrity.
 Diligent care of pipelines is good for both the business and the environment.